standage/genhub/docs/INSTALL.md

 Either of these methods will install the `pyyaml` and `pycurl` dependencies.
 See below if you have trouble installing `pycurl` in a virtual environment.

-## Third-party software
+## External software

-GenHub is implemented primarily in Python, and should be compatible with Python 2.7 and Python 3.3+.
-The GenHub code itself does not need to be compiled.
+GenHub is implemented in Python and does not need to be compiled.
-However, it does depend on two third-party libraries that do need to be compiled.
+However, it does depend on two external software packages that do need to be compiled.
-Links to these libraries (and corresponding installation instructions) are provided below.

-- the [GenomeTools library][gt] ([installation][gt-install])
+- the [GenomeTools library][gt] ([installation instructions][gt-install])
-- the [AEGeAn Toolkit][agn] ([installation][agn-install])
+- the [AEGeAn Toolkit][agn] ([installation instructions][agn-install])

+These packages must be installed before you can run GenHub.

 ## Troubleshooting PycURL installation